Kong/docs.konghq.com/app/konnect/servicehub/service-implementations.md

     1. Click **Create**.

-    The service version overview displays.

-    If you want to view the configuration, edit or delete the implementation, or delete the version, click the **Version actions** drop-down menu.
+    If you want to view the configuration, edit or delete the implementation, or delete the version, click the **Version actions** drop-down menu from the version overview.

     You can find the linked Gateway service in the Runtime Manager.